 Vivekananda Mission Mahavidyalaya takes great pride in nurturing its students so that they might grow up to become inquisitive scholars, dutiful citizens, and compassionate human-beings.
 We believe in equipping our students, who primarily belong to rural and semi-urban areas, with high standard education, which would make them competent citizens in the global age.
 At the same time, we are attentive to their roots and traditions.
 Finally our mission is to follow Swamiji's noble guidance for the youth of our nation-"Esho Manush Hao" (Be Man & Make Man).
 Such glorious words inspire us to instill values of social responsibility and moral strength among our students, motivating them to be extraordinary human beings with strong sense of commitment to the welfare of humanity.
-Our Mission Mahavidyalaya looks forward to a glorious future through its Golden Jubilee celebration held on 9th August, 2017.
-To commemorate this occasion the Mission Mahavidyalaya will arrange a series of programmes throughout the year, 2017-2018.
+Our Mission Mahavidyalaya looks forward to a glorious future through its Golden Jubilee celebration held on 9th August, 2017 and continued upto 11th August '17.
+To commemorate this occasion the Mission Mahavidyalaya has arranged a series of programmes throughout the year, 2017-18 and organized its closing ceremony from 9th August, 2018.